aklapper/diff-blog/README.md

  Command                   | Description
 -------------------------- | --------------------------------------------------------
-`npm run`                  | See a list of all available npm commands `npm run compile:css`      | Build the sass files into a single CSS file `npm run watch:css`        | Monitor sass files for changes and automatically rebuild `npm run lint:scss`        | Check the sass code for errors
+`npm run`                  | See a list of all available npm commands `npm run compile`          | Meta-command to lint and compile the CSS, including RTL `npm run compile:css`      | Build the sass files into a single CSS file `npm run watch:css`        | Monitor sass files for changes and automatically rebuild `npm run lint:scss`        | Check the sass code for errors